 One of the main risks of excessive iodine intake is thyroid dysfunction.
 The thyroid gland is responsible for producing and regulating thyroid hormones, which play a crucial role in metabolism, growth, and development.
 When there is an excess of iodine in the body, it can interfere with the production of thyroid hormones, leading to an underactive or overactive thyroid.

 Thyroid dysfunction can manifest in different ways.
 In the case of an underactive thyroid, also known as hypothyroidism, individuals may experience symptoms such as fatigue, weight gain, dry skin, and hair loss.
-On the other hand, an overactive thyroid, or hyperthyroidism, can cause symptoms like , rapid heartbeat, anxiety, and irritability.
+On the other hand, an overactive thyroid, or hyperthyroidism, can cause symptoms like weight loss, rapid heartbeat, anxiety, and irritability.

 In addition to thyroid dysfunction, excessive iodine intake can also result in iodine-induced hyperthyroidism.
 This condition occurs when there is a sudden increase in iodine levels, causing the thyroid gland to become overactive.
 Symptoms of iodine-induced hyperthyroidism may include palpitations, tremors, increased appetite, and heat intolerance.